RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 The RNN model had several hyperparameters to tune.
 These parameters are used to control the learning process.
 The objective of tuning the model was to identify the optimal parameters in such a way that the trained model learns the data effectively with both time and fitting considerations.
 It was imperative to prevent overfitting and underfitting of the training data such that the model could adequately regularize well to new data.

 There were several available imports to utilize when determining the optimal hyperparameters. keras_tuner was selected to conduct the hyperparameter tuning.
 This module required that the model was defined as a function and each of the internal parameters were defined with their appropriate search scopes.
 The following 10 hyperparameters were considered in the tuning process:
-- Embedding output dimension.
+- Embedding output dimension
-- Embedding regularizer learning rate (l2).
+- Embedding regularizer learning rate (l2)
-- Number of units in a dense layer.
+- Number of units in a dense layer
-- LSTM dropout rate.
+- LSTM dropout rate
-- LSTM layer output dimensions.
+- LSTM layer output dimensions
-- Learning rate for the optimizer.
+- Learning rate for the optimizer
-- Activation functions.
+- Activation functions
-- Momentum as part of LSTM layer.
+- Momentum as part of LSTM layer
-- Number of epochs.
+- Number of epochs
-- Batch size.
+- Batch size

 **Embedding Dimension**